AirAlert-WR/IoT_controller/README.md

 # AirAlert_IoT_Controller
 Code for Raspberry Pi to use as the IoT controller for the project "AirAlert"

+> !!!ATTENTION!!!
+> All information about the currently implemented sensors is located iside [this](src/mqttTasks/sensorDevices) Directory

 ## Installation and initialization

 ### Software